 The RUSSIAN RUBLE had seen USD/RUB push above 66.50-67.00 on weak Crude Oil as well (economic weakness driven) prior to dropping back on short-term EQUITIES and CRUDE OIL recovery.
-Back out above it last week left the bigger resistance not until 69.00-70.00 it began this week pushing sharply above.
+Back out above it subsequent left the bigger resistance not until 69.00-70.00.
+And historically there was not much resistance again until the 75.00 area (early 2016 congestion.)

-And historically there is not much resistance again until the 75.00 area (early 2016 congestion) which it tested into early March prior to pulling back nearer to the interim 71.00 area.
 Yet here as well the return of economic stresses had seen it rally back up above 75.00 of late on the previous hope for the global economy and (at long last) some reasonably significant Crude Oil improvement on the Russo-Saudi pumping truce.